-Unlike the traditional loans from a conventional bank, the lending requirements are few and far between with hard money loans.
+Unlike the traditional loans from a conventional bank, the lending requirements for hard money loans are different.
 Although there are only a few requirements, much of the weight in the approval process rests more heavily on the appraisal.
-If you are in need of funding to flip a home or invest in commercial property, you want to make certain your appraisal comes back correct.
+If you are in need of funding to flip a home, or invest in commercial property, you want to make certain your appraisal comes back correct.

 Here is how the appraisal will affect the hard money loan;

 Imagine needing cash to flip a property next month, or to invest in commercial properties ready for development.
 When time is money, the last thing that you want to do is to sit with a branch manager at the local financial institution.
 Not only will you be required to have your credit scores and history gone over with a fine-toothed comb, but the risk department will need weeks if not months to even consider your application.
 By the time they make any determination, your opportunity will be long gone.